Shorts1999/pxt-ArexxMatrix/README.md

 The "scroll Text" block is completely standalone and does not require a "show()" command. the setpixel requires a arexxMatrix.showMatrix() command ("Matrix wijzigingen weergeven" block)

 The "Matrix legen"/"ArexxMatrix.clearMatrix()" command can be used to turn off all the pixels in the matrix display.
+(Does require a seperate Matrix.show() call to update display)

 ## License
 The Arexx "ArexxMatrix" Micro:Bit extension is licensed under the MIT license. see file LICENSE for more information.